benyoo5222/amazon-connect-starter-kit/README.md

 - Kinesis Firehose for Amazon Connect Data (CR)
 - Kinesis Video Stream for Amazon Connect Data
   - Encrypted by KMS Key created by this template
-- SES Role for Amazon Connect Email (Enables the use of Email)
-  - Uses named IAM Role because the service role is used in all regions
-  - But no domain set up
 - Voice ID Domain
   - Encrypted by KMS Key created by this template
 - Customer Profile Domain